product analytics

 During this stage, the company should closely monitor customer feedback and make necessary product or marketing strategy adjustments.
 It is also important to track key performance indicators (KPIs) such as sales numbers, customer acquisition, and retention rates to gauge the launch’s success.

 You can make the launch more enticing by offering a limited special offer, such as a lifetime deal for subscription-based SaaS tools.
-You can collaborate with industry experts to help your customer build trust in your brand and encourage product sales or try-outs.
+You can collaborate with industry experts to help your customers build trust in your brand and encourage product sales or try-outs.

 To facilitate the launch and testing process, leverage the tools to gather and analyze customer behavior and sentiment data, identify improvement areas, and optimize marketing and sales strategies to improve the chances of success during the launch phase.